G-Node/nix/docs/file_handling.md

-The *File* entity encapsulates all information of a dataset. *File* entities keep some general information such as creation time and date, format version etc..
-The entry-point to a *NIX* file.
+The *File* entity encapsulates all information of a dataset. *File* entities keep some general information such as creation time and date, format version etc. The entry-point to a *NIX* file.

 ## File modes

-There are three file modes to open a *NIX* file.
+A *NIX* file can be opened in one of three modes:

-1. **Overwrite** Used for creating a new file overwriting any existing content!
+1. **Overwrite** Used for creating a new file or overwriting any content in an existing one!
-2. **ReadWrite** Opens a file, if it exists or creates a new one.
+2. **ReadWrite** Opens a file if it exists or otherwise creates a new one.
 Does **not** overwrite existing content.
 3. **ReadOnly** Opens an existing file.
 The content can not be changed.
-Will raise an error when the provided path is invalid.
+Will raise an error when the provided path is invalid (e.g. the file doesn't exist).

 ## Creating a new file.